tqpqr/TGFiles/README.md

 # TGFiles
-Working with TG files using telethon
+Working with TG files using Telethon